-U.S. companies spend about $15 billion on sales training yearly, but the average rate of quota attainment has been declining for years.
-In fact, 65% of sales reps are missing their quotas.
+Despite significant investments in sales training programs, the average rate of quota attainment has been declining for years.
+In fact, according to some research, only 24.3% of salespeople exceeded their quota last year.
 One-size-fits-all training programs assume there is just one way to sell and therefore fail at the very thing they are teaching.

 No two sales reps have the same needs or experience.
 Similarly, no two businesses are alike—a technology company and a retailer have different needs relevant to the industry and each has a unique sales process.
 For example:

-- A retail sale—business-to-consumer (B2C)—might require a shorter, but more personal interaction.
+- A retail sale — B2C —might require a shorter, but more personal interaction.

-- Reps selling products in the business-to-business (B2B) arena, like technology, require an intricate knowledge of customers, products, trends, and advancement in the industry.
+- Reps selling products in B2B, like technology, require an intricate knowledge of customers, products, trends, and advancement in the industry.